DinuBerinde/SpringBootStompWebSocketsDemo/README.md

 # SpringStompWebSockets
-Demo project for Spring Boot using webSockets over STOMP.
+Demo project for Spring Boot using webSockets over STOMP  https://stomp.github.io/index.html.

-It uses the STOMP protocol https://stomp.github.io/index.html with a GSON implementation of the webSocket message converter and Tomcat as container.
+It uses Tomcat as container and exchanges only json messages with the GSON library to serialize and deserialize the json.